This page last updated: 15 January 2007

 1882-1900

-Postmasters: J. L. Richardson (1882-1884), H. A. Widemann (1885), August Ahrens (1886-1896), D. Center (1898) and R. L. Gilliland (1899-1900).
-Richardson was a postal agent before 1882.
-Waianae was a stop on the overland mail route fixed in 1868.
-Richardson managed the sugar plantation.
-In 1898, Waianae reported stamps sales of $216.
+Postmasters: J. L. Richardson (1882-1885), H. A. Widemann (1885-1886), August Ahrens (1886-1896), D. Center (1898) and R. L. Gilliland (1899-1900).
+Richardson was keeping postage stamps at Waianae before becoming postmaster in 1882.

-In 1880, Waianae was ranch country and also was the headquarters, landing and mill for the Waianae Sugar Co., started in 1878 by Judge Hermann A. Widemann and Julius L. Richardson.
-Ahrens became manager of the plantation in 1886.
-In the mid-1880's, Waianae had become the largest settlement on Oahu outside Honolulu, with several stores, two churches, two schools and a club house with billiards, card tables and chess.
+Waianae was ranch country on the northwestern coast.
+Judge Hermann A. Widemann and Julius L. Richardson began Waianae Sugar Co. in 1878, with a mill and landing at Waianae village.
+All of the postmasters were affiliated with the sugar plantation so the office probably was located in the company’s headquarters, although it may have been in the local court house or in the nearby small building in the photograph below.
+In the mid-1880s, Waianae had several stores, two churches, two schools and a club house with billiards, card tables and chess.
 Chinese and Hawaiians dominated the population.
 Waianae Sugar Co. was the first plantation on Oahu to use electricity.
-A stop on the Oahu Railroad, starting July 4, 1895, when the track reached Waianae, thirty two miles from Honolulu.

 282.016